On Sustainability with Katherine Richardson

 On Plastics

-"We've been throwing plastics since the 50's knowing it was non-degradable" - One and a half minutes of pure insight.
+"We've been throwing plastics since the 1950s, knowing it was non-degradable"—One and a half minutes of pure insight.

 If you consider that content like this is needed, please subscribe and help us continue working for nature.
-Visit our upcoming projects and stay tuned for how you can be a part of them.
+Visit our upcoming projects and stay tuned to learn how you can be a part of them.
 Thanks!!

 Pale Blue Dot